Policy last updated

 Centre for Higher Education Studies (CHES) provides high-achieving and high-ability senior secondary students with an option to undertake select VCE subjects and/or a tertiary-level Higher Education Study subject.

-Students undertaking VCE subjects (that would be normally resourced through the CHES SRP), such as VCE Extended Investigation (Unit 3/4) or VCE Algorithmics (Unit 3/4) should be counted by their home school as part-time students.
+Students undertaking VCE subjects (that would be normally resourced through the CHES SRP), such as VCE Extended Investigation (Unit 3/4) or VCE Algorithmics (Unit 3/4) must be counted by their home school as part-time students.

 Saturday language classes conducted by the VSL are to be disregarded in calculating a student’s time fraction at a school.